FanDuel promo code: FanDuel offers $300 bonus for Week 2 NFL games like Chiefs vs. Eagles, Bears vs. Lions, and Jets vs. Bills on Sunday

-FanDuel promo code: Get $300 bonus bets for NFL Week 2 games, Chiefs vs. Eagles rematch on Sunday
+FanDuel promo code: Get $300 bonus bets for NFL Week 2 games, Chiefs vs. Eagles Super Bowl rematch on Sunday

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first NFL wager of $5 or more wins

-Week 2 of the NFL regular season continues on Sunday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-There will be 13 total games today, with several divisional matchups. including Giants vs. Cowboys (-5.5), Bills vs. Jets (+6.5), and Bears vs. Lions (-6.5).
-There's also the big Super Bowl rematch of Eagles vs. Chiefs.
-Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:
+Week 2 of the NFL regular season continues on Sunday with Eagles vs. Chiefs (+1) at 4:25 p.m.
+ET, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+Click here to get started:

+For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.

 How to claim the FanDuel promo code